renoki-co/php-k8s/docs/RESOURCES.md

 # Extending

-## Custom CRDs
+## Custom: CRDs

 The `K8sResource` class is extendable and expose a lot of PHP OOP functionalities that you can use to build your custom resources.
-[Head up to the Custom CRDs docs](CUSTOM-CRDS.md) to learn more about implementing your own custom resources.
+[Head up to the Custom: CRDs docs](CUSTOM-CRDS.md) to learn more about implementing your own custom resources.

 # Upcoming Resources